Reviewing Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI)

 |Badger Meter

-This table compares Vontier and Badger Meter’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Badger Meter and Vontier’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue